domonkoss/ceudsd/seminar/3-sql/README.md

 Load cities.csv preloaded on the HDD into cities table.
 The csv fields are delimited with ',' the entries with '\n' and the first line is header

-`LOAD DATA INFILE '/var/lib/mysql-files/cities.csv' INTO TABLE cities FIELDS TERMINATED BY ',' LINES TERMINATED BY '\n' IGNORE 1 LINES`
+`LOAD DATA INFILE '/var/lib/mysql-files/cities.csv' INTO TABLE cities FIELDS TERMINATED BY ',' ENCLOSED BY '"' LINES TERMINATED BY '\n' IGNORE 1 LINES`

 Check if the data was loaded